tuutti/drupal-test-runner/README.md

 ## Installation

-`$ composer global require tuutti/drupal-test-runner ~1.0`
+`$ composer global require tuutti/drupal-test-runner ^1.0`

-This will create `drupal-tr` command that works as a wrapper for our make commands.
+This will create `drupal-tr` executable that works as a wrapper for our make commands.
 You can either call it directly from composer's binary folder or add composer's global bin dir to your `$PATH` variable: `PATH="$PATH:$HOME/.composer/vendor/bin"`.

 ## Configuration